 If implemented, the Green Claims Directive would also prohibit the generalization of an environmental claim to the whole of product, if the claim is only true for one part of the product.
 Such claims can be seen, for example, in food products where the claim in fact relates only to the packaging and not to the whole product.
 In addition, the Directive would also address the limitation of the lifetime of a product and the inoperability of products with spare parts manufactured by other companies.

 Companies should not wait for the final adoption of the Green Claims Directive but take action.
-The Green Claims Directive proposal is driving companies to rely more and more on evidence-based communication, and careful assessment of environmental impacts is crucial to both the Green Claims Directive and Corporate Sustainability Reporting Directive (CSRD) requirements.
+The Green Claims Directive proposal is driving companies to rely more and more on evidence-based communication.
+Careful assessment of environmental impacts is crucial to both the Green Claims Directive and Corporate Sustainability Reporting Directive (CSRD) requirements.
 A standards-based carbon footprint calculation will serve as a pillar for both emissions reductions and communication.
 A reliable calculation and the climate claims based on it are a reliable way to avoid greenwashing.

 We will follow the progress of the Green Claims Directive and keep you informed in LinkedIn, on our website and in our newsletter.

-OpenCO2.net helps companies avoid greenwashing with openCO2.net carbon footprint platform, training, and consultancy.
+OpenCO2net helps companies avoid greenwashing with openCO2net carbon footprint platform, training, and consultancy.
 We provide companies with standards-based data to support emission reductions and reliable communication.
 We also help companies to develop new, climate-friendly business and help to measure the positive carbon handprint.